Budget Calculator

 Credit card annual fee

-Annual fee ÷ 12 – worth tracking even if billed once
+Annual fee divided by 12.
+Worth tracking even if billed once a year

 $